 After starting her career as an exercise rider and assistant trainer, Rice obtained her training license in 1987 and began saddling horses full-time in the New York and New Jersey Circuit.
 The victories soon followed, as well as important industry milestones becoming the first woman to saddle a Grade I winner at Keeneland in 1998 when she won the Queen Elizabeth II Challenge Cup with the three-year-old filly Tenski.

-In 1998, Rice made her initial mark at Saratoga when she captured back to back graded stakes in Saratoga’s prestigious two-year-old filly series, winning the Adirondack and the Grade 1 Spinaway with Things Change.
-In 2000, Rice negotiated a rare feat with City Zip when she swept the Sanford, Saratoga Special and Hopeful, Saratoga’s series of graded stakes for two-year-olds.
-That same year, Rice was presented with the Fourstardave Award for Outstanding Achievement at Saratoga Race Course by the New York Turf Writers Association.
+Rice made her initial mark at Saratoga when she won back-to-back graded stakes in Saratoga’s prestigious two-year-old filly series, winning the Adirondack and the Grade 1 Spinaway with Things Change.
+Rice built on her success at Saratoga in 2000 with City Zip, sweeping all of Saratoga’s graded stakes for two-year-olds.
+Rice was later honored with the Fourstardave Award for Outstanding Achievement by the New York Turf Writers Association for this accomplishment.

 NEW YORK TRAINING TITLES

-- 2012 Aqueduct Spring, 13 victories (win)
+- 2012 Aqueduct Spring, 13 victories

-- 2011 Belmont spring/summer, 25 victories (tie)
+- 2011 Belmont Spring/Summer, 25 victories (tie)

-- 2011 Aqueduct spring, 9 (tie)
+- 2011 Aqueduct Spring, 9 (tie)

-- 2009 Saratoga, 20 victories (win)
+- 2009 Saratoga, 20 victories